How to Grow Garlic Start To Finish In 10 Easy Steps

 Before you can take garlic into your kitchen and start cooking with it, you will need to give it time to dry.
 This will help the dirt that is on the head to dry, making it easier to remove it without risking damage to the papers.
 I like to dry my garlic in two steps.

-First, I will lay it out in a single layer in a dry place outside, being sure it is not in direct sunlight.
-This allows the warm summer air to dry the excess soil on the heads more quickly.
-After a few days to a week, it is time to shake off the excess dirt.
+This initial drying time allows the warm summer air to dry the excess soil on the heads more quickly.
+After a few days to a week, you should be able to shake off the excess dirt. it is time to shake off the excess dirt.

 garlic hanging in a barn to dry